 - 1 tablespoon chopped fresh garlic

-- 1/4 cup sweet wine, such as Tokay or Muscat
+- 2 tablespoons sweet wine, such as Tokay or Muscat

-- Add the sweet wine and mix well with your hands or a stand-up mixer with the paddle attached.
-You should need about 60-90 seconds on the lowest setting of the mixer.
-If your room is warmer than 70 degrees, set the meat bowl in a larger bowl that has ice in it.
+- Take the sausage out and add the sweet wine and mix well with your hands or a stand-up mixer with the paddle attached.
+You should need about 60 to 90 seconds on the lowest setting of the mixer.
+If your room is warmer than 70°F, set the meat bowl in a larger bowl that has ice in it.
 The point of this step is to create a primary bind in the meat, a sort of emulsion.

 Serve these sausages with a strong mustard grilled gently, pan-roasted or smoked.
 Do not cook them fast!
 Giblet sausages need a bit of time over the heat to develop themselves.
 Enjoy!